-Maleny Golf Club welcomes members, visitors, their families and friends to enjoy playing golf on an award-winning course set high on the range in a beautiful natural environment.
+Maleny Golf Club welcomes members, visitors, families and friends to enjoy golf on an award-winning course set high on the range in a beautiful natural environment.
 The course offers all visitors a hinterland golfing experience where the air is fresh, access is easy, people are friendly and every game is memorable.
 Elevate your spirit!

 Maleny Golf Club’s picturesque eighteen-hole course is open to members and visitors 7 days a week, with mixed competitions on Tuesday and Saturday mornings and ladies competition on Wednesday mornings.